danieltslee/SpeedTreeFbxImporter/README.md

 ## Setup
 ### Folder Setup
-> To run this project, each set of SpeedTree generated models must live in the same directory.
+> To run this project, each set of SpeedTree generated models must live in the same directory in disk.
 The example folder below, when imported using the tool, will create a subnet with 3 geometry nodes, each representing a fbx model:
 ```
 AppleTree                     # Example of AppleTree Folder
 ├── AppleTree_var1.fbx        # fbx file